chrissngn/cse15l-lab-reports/week1.md

 # Lab Report 1 - Remote Access and FileSystem - How to log into course specific account

 ## Step 1 - Access VS Code
-Open to install vs code on your device.
+Open or [install](https://code.visualstudio.com/download) vs code on your device.
 Depending on your device the layout may vary.

 ![Screenshot](vscodeOpen.png)